✅ Marta from Armenia just got her digital-nomad visa

 Formal employment or provision of services to legal entities — employment/self-employment/freelance for a legal entity registered outside Spain and existing for more than 1 year

-Ability to work remotely 365 days a year
+Ability to work remotely from Spain

 Income from €2,763 for the main applicant